willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### How does localization work in Organizational messages?

-**For premade messages**, your message will be delivered to end users who have their related product language set to one of the following:
+**For premade messages**, your message is delivered to end users who have their related product language set to one of the following:

 - en-US
 - de-DE